cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 - if wireless NIC’s address isn’t on the list, you’re denied access.
 - To break:
 - The easy way around this, monitor the network to figure out which MAC addresses are in use on the AP and simply spoof one of them.
-- Unix/Linux machine, log in as root, disable the interface, enter a new MAC, and reenable the device:  ⁃ Tools for MAC spoofing.
+- Unix/Linux machine, log in as root, disable the interface, enter a new MAC, and re-enable the device:  ⁃ Tools for MAC spoofing.
 - SMAC and TMAC.
 - change the MAC address with just a couple of clicks and, once you’re done, to return things to normal with a click of the mouse.